So what are Gibson's Laws?

 Or, if you give away your integrity, what have you got left?

-I first learnt this from Mum; mainly in the negative sense when not telling the truth definitely didn't set me free.
+I first learnt this from Mum and Dad; mainly in the negative sense when not telling the truth definitely didn't set me free.
 As I get older, I find that being truthful, even at the expense of hurting someone’s feelings, is better in the long run.
 And you don’t need to go home and have a shower to wash off the dirt.

 Note: The First Corollary to the Second Law is that “Kidding yourself does you no good”.